 These iconic seedlings planted the viral thought in my vulnerable vessel that I could perform my way to love, success and happiness.
 I was flash-dancing with my treehouse rope swing, acting out the television show Moonlighting with barbies and action figures, doing axle jumps in the living room, and all with the inescapable idea that I was destined to drama-it-up on stage and screen someday.

 But, maybe this has always been the case.
-But was it worse for a particular generation?
+Was it worse for a particular generation?
 You tell me.

 Hey millennials, can you blame your dance and performance bugs on...